About Our Alcohol Policy

 • Provision for the additional custodial and security costs would likely put the rental cost out of reach.

-Given that we have received additional requests for permission to allow alcohol on the premises, the Church Council and Hub Boards will revisit this issue in the coming months, in consultation with our neighbors and agency partners.
-If these bodies do approve a change in the alcohol policy, it will likely involve a significant increase in rental fees to cover our increased custodial and security expenses.
+Given that we have received additional requests for permission to allow alcohol on the premises, the Church Council and Haven Boards will revisit this issue as necessary, in consultation with our neighbors and agency partners.
+If we do approve a change in the alcohol policy, it will likely involve a significant increase in rental fees to cover our increased custodial and security expenses.

 In the meantime, we humbly ask our renters for their cooperation with our existing policy.